Tsallis entropy approach to radiotherapy treatments: Continuous formulation

 Expression \eqref{eq:Xdif} can be rewritten as a standard ODE,

 which can be solved in the usual way taking into account that $\theta$ and $r$ are in general functions of time.
-Due to the applied radiation ($r$) the applied effective dose increases linearly.
-However a resistance force ($\theta rX$), that depends not only on tissue recovering characteristics but also on the dose rate and the effective dose itself, is slowing down this increase.
+In the absence of recovering effects, the applied effective dose would increase linearly, due to the applied radiation $r$.
+However a resistance force ($\theta rX$), that depends not only on tissue recovering characteristics but also on the dose rate and the effective dose itself, will slow down this increase.

-In order to show \eqref{eq:Xode} behavior, let us suppose $r$ is constant (a common case in clinical practice) and $\theta$ slowly varying in time, so that it can be also taken as a constant.
+In order to illustrate the behaviour described by \eqref{eq:Xode}, let us suppose $r$ is constant (a common case in clinical practice) and $\theta$ slowly varying in time, so that it can be also taken as a constant.
 Then it is straightforwardly obtained,

 allowing to find the needed irradiation time to kill every cell in the tissue ($X=1$),

 and showing that effective dose increases at a decreasing speed,